inf112-v21/5H/Deliverables/ObligatoriskOppgave4.md

 *@BeforeEach*
 - Setup:
     - Start the game (se teknisk produkt oppsett for instrukser)
+    - For GUI the specified amount of players(chosen during launch) needs to join before GUI is rendered.

 *MoveForwardTest:*
 - Select the move card.
 The player Sprite should then move forward.

-*RotateClockwiseTest*:
+*RotateRightTest*:
-- Select a clockwise rotation card.
+- Select a rotate right card.
 The player Sprite should then rotate 90 degrees clockwise.

-*RotateCounterClockwiseTest*:
+*RotateLeftTest*:
-- Select a clockwise rotation card.
+- Select a rotate left card.
 The player Sprite should then rotate 90 degrees counterclockwise.

 *OutOfBoundsTest*
 - Select cards so that the player goes out of bounds.
 The HP should then go down 1.
-(Check output in console)
+(Check HP in GUI)

-*HoleTest*
-- Select cards so that the player goes in a hole.
-The HP should then go down 1.
-(Check output in console)

-*FlagTest*
+- Out of bounds is either a hole or outside the playing board.

+*Flag/win Test*
 - Select cards so that the player goes on all the 3 flags.
-The player should then win (Order does not matter yet)
+The player should then win.
+PLayer needs on flag at end of register.

+*Cards tests*
+- You should be able to click cards to select/unselect them.
+- You should be able to use keyboard to select/unselect cards.
+- The submit cards button should submit your cards when you click it if you have 5 cards selected.

+*PowerDown test*
+- During card select you should be able to click powerdown button, to announce a powerdown next turn.
+- The next turn you should be dealt no cards and PC should be set to 9 (check pc in GUI).
+- After a turn of powerdown you should receive cards again.
+-
+*Mute button test*
+- Mute button should be clickable and toggle on and off music.

+*Info button test*
+- Info button renders an image that displays the rules of the game.
+Clicking it again removes the image and shows the standard UI again.

+*End-of register tests*
+- When every player has done one move, the following should happen:
+    - Express ConveyorBelt should move players on them one
+    - All conveyorbelts should move players on them one
+    - Gears should rotate players on them
+    - Lasers should be fired
+    - Flag picked up if you stand on them now.
+- This should happen after each time each player has executed one move (one card).
+- This test is to test that the conveyorbelts etc. are actually called, not that their function is correct as junit tests exist for that.

+*Start of game GUI test*
+- HP and PC should be rendered and HP=3, PC=9.
+Score should also be rendered and set to 0.

 #### Produktets funksjonalitet:
 Vårt produkt har nå tilnærmet all funksjonalitet som er forventet av RoboRally slik det er beskrevet i reglene.

 Vi har føløgende mangler fra forventet oppførsel:
 - Vegger tar opp ett helt felt på brettet
 - Mangler nye respawn points / skiftenøkkel
 - Har bare et stort 12x12 brett, kan ikke ha to slike brett eller brettet med startpunkter til robotene slik instruksjoneen viser.